← The journal Vertical M&A Guides February 19, 2026

 Mews

-Mews is the most aggressive strategic acquirer in cloud PMS, using its substantial funding to acquire competitors and expand geographically.
-Its acquisition criteria favour cloud-native PMS businesses with established customer bases in target geographies, particularly North America.
-Mews aims to build a comprehensive hospitality operating system comparable to what Toast has achieved in restaurants.
+Mews is one of the more visible strategic acquirers in cloud PMS, using acquisitions to expand geographically and deepen its platform.
+Its acquisition activity suggests interest in cloud-native PMS businesses with established customer bases in target geographies, particularly North America.

 Agilysys